nayfin/tft-library/projects/tft-library/README.md

 This is a library of components built with Angular Material Angular Flex-Layout and Angular InstantSearch.

 This library is in pre-alpha.
 Breaking changes will occur often and documentation will be limited.
+As of right now I am the only contributor to the project, so it's hard to do all the things required to have a robust, stable, well-tested library.
+That being said Version 8.0.0 brings a lot of really nice features, especially to the DynamicForms piece.
+From here the focus will be on organizing the source, stabilizing the API, building robust docs and examples, and back-filling unit test before V9.
+Additionally, all modules will be abstracted into a separate libraries, this way end users can cherry pick the pieces they need instead of having to pull in all code and dependencies.

 Major versions will attempt to keep in line with Angular releases and we will keep past major versions available on branches in the repository

-##Installation
+## Installation

 `npm install`
 ## Development